Wood frog: Reproduction

 Following metamorphosis, a small percentage (less than 20%) of juveniles will disperse, permanently leaving the vicinity of their natal pools.
 The majority of offspring are philopatric, returning to their natal pool to breed.
 Most frogs breed only once in their lives, although some will breed two or three times, generally with differences according to age.
 The success of the larvae and tadpoles is important in populations of wood frogs because they affect the gene flow and genetic variation of the following generations.

 Conservation status

-Although the wood frog is not endangered or threatened, in many parts of its range urbanization is fragmenting populations.
+Although the wood frog is not endangered or threatened, in many parts of its range, urbanization is fragmenting populations.
 Several studies have shown, under certain thresholds of forest cover loss or over certain thresholds of road density, wood frogs and other common amphibians begin to "drop out" of formerly occupied habitats.
 Another conservation concern is that wood frogs are primarily dependent on smaller, "geographically isolated" wetlands for breeding.
 At least in the United States, these wetlands are largely unprotected by federal law, leaving it up to states to tackle the problem of conserving pool-breeding amphibians.

 The wood frog has a complex lifecycle that depends on multiple habitats, damp lowlands, and adjacent woodlands.
 Their habitat conservation is, therefore, complex, requiring integrated, landscape-scale preservation.

 Wood frog development in the tadpole stage is known to be negatively affected by road salt contaminating freshwater ecosystems.
+Tadpoles have also been shown to develop abnormalities due to a combination of warmer conditions and toxic metals from pesticides near their habitats.
+These conditions allow them to be predated upon by dragonfly larvae more easily often causing missing limbs.